bfirsh/fir.sh/index.md

 title: Ben Firshman
 ---

-## I am Ben Firshman, a technologist interested in academia and developer tools.
+## I am Ben Firshman, a technologist building tools for researchers.

 Previously I led open source product at Docker and created Docker Compose.
 I have also founded a few companies, helped create The Guardian's iPad app, and worked on GOV.UK.